 A well-placed return system pulls conditioned air from your home’s rooms and cycles it back into your unit.
 If your heater or air conditioner has been on for a while, then, there might not be that much of a difference between that air’s temperature and the thermostat dial.
 So your unit can take a load off by recycling air through your system again.

 Return Registers Boost Efficiency When They’re Placed Properly

-That being said, there’s a couple of factors you should know that do play into the efficiency of your return system—and your unit as a whole.
+That being said, there are a couple of factors you should know that play into the efficiency of your return system—and your unit as a whole.
 Most systems work a lot more effectively when there’s both a return line and a supply duct in the same room.
 Unfortunately, that’s not how every home was designed.
-A lot of spaces simply have a main return line located in a central hallway.
+A lot of spaces simply have the main return line located in a central hallway.

 If that’s how your home was built, you basically have two options: you can simply live with the inefficiency, or you can have an HVAC professional out to extend the line into each room.
 It depends on how much the return register placement affects your comfort—in some homes, you can just sense that the air feels stale and unhealthy.
 If you decide to stay with a limited supply line, make sure that your interior doors have large gaps beneath them so that air can flow out of the room even when the door is shut.